SensorsINI/v2e/README.md

                         maximum limit value.

 DVS model:
-  --output_height OUTPUT_HEIGHT
-                        Height of output DVS data in pixels.
-If None, same as input video.
-Use --output_height=260 for Davis346.
-  --output_width OUTPUT_WIDTH
-                        Width of output DVS data in pixels.
-If None, same as input video.
-Use --output_width=346 for Davis346.
   --dvs_params DVS_PARAMS
                         Easy optional setting of parameters for DVS model:None, 'clean', 'noisy'; 'clean' turns off noise,